- What data do we collect?

 The CNMA would like to send you information about new posts and projects of ours that we think you might like, as well as those of our partners, which include:

 - Lowender Peran

 - Institute of Cornish Studies

->

-> If you have agreed to receive email newsletters, you may always opt out at a later date.
-You have the right at any time to stop the CNMA from contacting you with email newsletters.
-If you no longer wish to be contacted with this information, please click here.
+If you have agreed to receive email newsletters, you can always opt out at a later date.
+You have the right at any time to stop the CNMA from contacting you with email newsletters by using the ‘unsubscribe’ button which is at the bottom of every newsletter.

->

-> What are your data protection rights?
+What are your data protection rights?